 List features people like Hazel Dickens, YUI.While this isn't a list of all female multi-instrumentalists, it does answer the questions "Who are the most famous female multi-instrumentalists?" and "Who are the best female multi-instrumentalists?"

-Birthplace: Hell's Kitchen, New York City, New York, United States of America
+Birthplace: Hell's Kitchen, New York City, USA, New York

-#44 on The Best Singers of All Timesee more on Alicia Keys
+#58 on The Best Female Rock Singerssee more on Alicia Keys

 Birthplace: Sevierville, Tennessee, United States of America